Miff-Real/vcv-dev-dant-method/step_1.md

 * In your `MSys2.mingw64` home directory you will find a `.bashrc` file, you can open this file in Sublime Text to edit it.
 Add any aliases or other config you might want and save it.
-When you make a change to your `.bashrc` file close your current terminal tab and open a new one for it to take effect.
+When you make a change to your `.bashrc`, file close your current terminal tab and open a new one for it to take effect.
   * What sort of things to put in your `.bashrc` is a large topic, Google it...
     * Two specific aliases I use heavily are `alias ..="cd .."` & `alias l="ls -lF"`